Management

 Current trends in management

-- Increasing need for ongoing personal and professional development to keep up with the accelerating pace of change
+- Continuous personal and professional development is essential to keep pace with change.

-- Importance of including a diversity of people and perspectives in management and governance decisions
+- Diversity of people and perspectives is critical in decision-making and governance.

 What does the future hold?